oracle-samples/oci-data-science-ai-samples/ai-quick-actions/stacked-deployment-tips.md

 Stacked Model Deployment enables deploying a base model alongside multiple fine-tuned weights within the same deployment.
 During inference, responses can be generated using either the base model or the associated fine-tuned weights, depending on the request.
 The Data Science server has prebuilt **vLLM service container** that make deploying and serving stacked large language model very easy, simplifying the deployment process and reducing operational complexity.
 This container comes with **VLLM's native routing** which routes requests to the appropriate model, ensuring seamless prediction.

-**Stacked Deployment is currently in beta and is only available through the CLI.**

-This document provides documentation on how to use ADS CLI to create stacked deployment using AI Quick Actions (AQUA) model deployments, and evaluate the models. you'll need the latest version of ADS to run these, installation instructions are available [here](https://accelerated-data-science.readthedocs.io/en/latest/user_guide/cli/quickstart.html).
+This document provides documentation on how to create stacked deployment using AI Quick Actions (AQUA) model deployments, and evaluate the models.

 # Models